Louisiana Film Prize

 Louisiana Film Prize, often shorted to Film Prize, is an annual film contest and festival founded in 2012 by documentary filmmaker Gregory Kallenberg.
-The contest is directed by film producer and editor Chris Lyon, a longtime collaborator of Kallenberg's.
+The contest is directed by Kallenberg and film producer and editor Chris Lyon, a longtime collaborator of Kallenberg's.
 The Louisiana Film Prize is held in Shreveport, Louisiana.
-The contest invites filmmakers from across the country to shoot a short film in a predefined geography — primarily centered in Shreveport and Caddo Parish — for the chance to win $50,000, one of the largest cash prizes for a short film in the world.
+The contest invites filmmakers from across the country to shoot a short film in a predefined geography—primarily centered in Shreveport and Caddo Parish—for the chance to win $50,000, one of the largest cash prizes for a short film in the world.
 Films may be no less than five minutes and no more than fifteen minutes total runtime.
 The prize winner is determined by both festival attendees and a judges panel, who are required to view all twenty shorts, separated into two slates of ten films each, and confirmed by punch card in order to place a vote.
 Each group accounts for 50% of the total vote.
 Filmmakers can also win grants for filmmaking for $3,000 through a separate voting process.

 For the 2020 and 2021 competitions, the grand prize was reduced to $25,000 as the pandemic created fundraising challenges for organizers.
 The $50,000 prize was reinstated for the 2022 festival.